DUI Causing Injuries - Vehicle Code 23153 VC

 Suppose someone sustained serious injuries from the accident.
 In that case, you should expect even more significant punishment.

-California Vehicle Code 23153 VC is the statute that defines DUI-causing injury as a “wobbler” that can be filed as either a misdemeanor or felony.
+California Vehicle Code 23153 VC is the statute that defines DUI-causing injury as a “wobbler,” a legal term that means it can be filed as either a misdemeanor or felony, depending on the circumstances of the case.

-If you were charged with a DUI after an accident in Los Angeles, contact our DUI lawyers to review the details and legal options.
-You have ten days from the date of the arrest to challenge the DMV’s automatic driver's license suspension.
+If you were charged with a DUI after an accident in Los Angeles, it's crucial to contact our experienced DUI lawyers within ten days of the arrest.
+They will review the details of your case and provide you with the best legal options, including challenging the DMV’s automatic driver's license suspension.

 When police officers arrive at the scene of the accident, they will first check the well-being of everyone involved to see if they need medical treatment.
 During this routine process, they also look for signs of being under the influence.